wp-plugins/bemo-a-z-index/readme.txt

 This is very beta at the moment, it has only been tested on query_posts() so don't go mad if it doesn't work for you.
 Let me know though.

-We are also working on a pro version, please let us know what you would like to see in that version.
+We are also working on a pro version, please let us know what you would like to see in that version here: http://www.bemoore.com/bemo-a-z-index-pro/.

 There are css styles that you can override in your own template.